 Q. I have often disliked authors in the habit of introducing a statement with Firstly or Secondly, and so on.
 Are there any good rules on this or should it be banished from usage?

-A. Webster’s Collegiate Dictionary (which Chicago follows) seems just fine with firstly, and secondly.
-And according to the American Heritage Dictionary, the meaning of firstly is "In the first place; to begin with; first."
+A. Merriam-Webster (which Chicago follows) seems just fine with firstly, and secondly.
+And according to the American Heritage Dictionary, the meaning of firstly is “In the first place; to begin with; first.”
 So I guess you’ll have to find another reason for disliking authors.